 Reveille is committed to building strong, vital partnerships in the Swansboro community on Richmond’s south side, working with Swansboro Elementary School, Koinonia Christian Church, and Love Center of Unity Full Gospel Church International.
-These partnerships have resulted in a number of ministry programs and opportunities.
+These partnerships have resulted in a number of ministry programs.

 Joint Partner Church Committees

 Five committees were formed with members from Reveille, Koinonia Christian Church and Love Center of Unity: